zombiemaker/exp-google-apps-script-chatbot-aws/README.md

 1. Set permissions to the individual users or user groups that you want to allow access to install the bot
 1. Select "Save"

-## Test ChatBot In Google Chat
+## Add ChatBot To Google Chat As Direct Message

 1. Navigate in a web browser to Google Chats - https://chat.google.com/
 1. Scroll down to the "Bots" section
-1. Select the "+" symbot to add a bot
+1. Select the "+" symbol to add a bot
 1. In the search bar, type in the name of the chatbot that you configured in the GCP Google Hangouts Chat API settings.
+1. When you use a bot for the first time, you will get a response with a link displayed as "Configure"
+1. Select "Configure" and allow the bot to connect to an external service

+## Test ChatBot In Google Chat

 1. Once added, test out the bot commands such as:
     1. "/aws help"
     1. "/aws iam"